 • Reckless driving within parking lots

-Fines from reckless driving charges are a major source of income for local counties along Interstate I-95.
-The fines for reckless driving are high and counties count on these fines as income.
+Fines for reckless driving charges are a significant source of income for local counties along Interstate I-95.
+The fines for reckless driving are high, and counties count on these fines as income.
 This is a bad deal for you.
-Call Williams Stone, PC right away to discuss your situation and circumstances that may help you get a reckless driving charge reduced to speeding.
+Call Williams Stone, PC, right away to discuss your situation and circumstances that may help you get a reckless driving charge reduced to speeding.
 A few of these include:

 • You have an excellent driving record